 Does sunshine really give you enough Vitamin D?
 This depends on many factors, including the color of your skin, your geographic location, how you dress, how much time you spend in the sun, and the air quality where you live.

 The sun’s ultraviolet-B radiation is effectively used by the body to produce vitamin D3.
 However, as we age, we absorb it less efficiently.
 Foods like milk are often fortified with vitamin D, but many people still don’t get enough.
 Since vitamin D helps the body absorb calcium and keeps our bones strong while supporting nerve and immune functions, it’s important to get an adequate supply.
-Exposing around 40% of the body’s bare skin to midday sun for around 15 minutes a day can provide a good source of vitamin D. However, a daily vitamin D supplement, like Care/of’s Sunny D3, can help fill in the gaps.
+Exposing around 40% of the body’s bare skin to midday sun for around 15 minutes a day can provide a good source of vitamin D. However, a daily vitamin D supplement, like Care/of’s vitamin D, can help fill in the gaps.